Position Vacancy for the Rochester Community Schools Board of Education

 are encouraged to apply.

 The Board will follow the Revised School Code and Michigan Election Law in appointing an eligible candidate to fill the trustee position.
-When the appointee takes the Oath of Office, his or her term will begin immediately and continue through December 31, 2022.
+When the appointee takes the Oath of Office, their term will begin immediately and continue through December 31, 2024.

-1. Online (preferred method): To access the application, go to:
+1. Online (preferred method): To access the application, CLICK HERE.

 2. Hardcopy: The application is attached.
-Drop off or mail to: Rochester Community School District Administration Building, 501 W. University Drive, Rochester, MI 48307.
-All packets should be addressed: “To the Attention of Kevin Beers, President, Board of Education of the Rochester Community School District.”
+Drop off or mail to: Rochester Community School District Administration Building, 52585 Dequindre Rd, Rochester, MI 48307.
+All packets should be addressed: “To the Attention of Michelle Bueltel, President, Board of Education of the Rochester Community School District.”

-General duties and responsibilities of a Board member include: coordinating initiatives with the superintendent of schools; establishing policy for the district on the advice of legal counsel; adopting the budget and aligning funding priorities with district goals; determining school facility needs; and responding to community ideas.
+General duties and responsibilities of a Board member include: collaborating with board colleagues to coordinate initiatives with the superintendent of schools; establishing policy for the district while working in conjunction with the RCS administrative team and legal counsel; adopting the budget and aligning funding priorities with district goals; determining school facility needs; and responding to community ideas.

 Commitments include: attending and preparing for the Board of Education meetings and closed sessions; participating in school assignments, which average approximately six meetings or activities per year; participating in district liaison assignments, which average one per month (i.e. seats on committees within the greater Rochester area or within the Oakland Schools organization); and, joining in commemoration ceremonies, to include commencements and honors events.
 Other duties may include approximately two additional meetings or activities per month.